3bHussein/AAst-Computer-Science/T2-01Data-Structures Using-c/README.md

     //5-Insert Node into n Position
     //6-Display List
     //7-Destroy a List node by node
-    //8-Make A Copy into New List Not Done
+    //8-Make A Copy into New List (Not Done)
     //9-Count a Number in List
-    //10-Find The Max,min,average in List
+    //10-Find The Max,min,average in List (Not Done)
-    //11-Move Node To n Position
+    //11-Move Node To n Position (Not Done)
-    //12-Swap Two Node (With Move Data)
+    //12-Swap Two Node (With Move Data) (Not Done)
-    //13-Swap Two Node (without Move Data)
+    //13-Swap Two Node (without Move Data) (Not Done)
     //14-Reverse List
     //15-Concatenate Two LikedList
     //16-Combine Two Sort List into New List